VoteClimate: Rosie Duffield MP: Climate-Related Speeches In Parliament

 Rosie Duffield MP: Climate-Related Speeches In Parliament

-Rosie Duffield is the Labour MP for Canterbury.
+Rosie Duffield is the MP for Canterbury.

 We have identified 11 Parliamentary Votes Related to Climate since 2017 in which Rosie Duffield could have voted.